Moodle: Overview

 The Moodle Project is led and coordinated by Moodle HQ, an Australian company, that is financially supported by a network of eighty Moodle Partner service companies worldwide.
 Development is also assisted by the open-source community.

 Moodle is a learning platform used to augment and move existing learning environments online.
 As an E-learning tool, Moodle developed several features now considered standard for learning management systems, such as a calendar and gradebook.

-Plugins, custom graphical themes, mobile responsive web design, and a Moodle mobile app are available to customize each individual's experience on the platform.
+Plugins, custom graphical themes, mobile responsive web design, and a Moodle mobile app are available to customise each individual's experience on the platform.
 Moodle's mobile app is available on Google Play, the App Store for iOS, and the Windows Phone Store, but not on the F-Droid Android FLOSS repository.

 E-learning standards support

 Moodle has adopted the following e-learning standards: